yapalexei/project-creator/README.md

 This will start you with the following terminal question:

 ```
 ?
 What project template would you like to generate?
-(Use arrow keys)
+❯ socket-io-chat-app
+  storybook.5.2.8
-❯ webpack
+  webpack
   webpack-mapbox-sample
 ```